TechnicalB9T/ChatGPT_termux/README.md

 # ChatGPT_termux
-This is a python code for using chatgpt in Termux
+This is a python code to use chatgpt in Termux